 The story behind your brand is what makes your company unique; it is the foundation and the evolution of your business.
 Learn it, live it and then breathe it.
 Teach your sales people how to tell the story of your business, not just sell a product or service.

 - Don’t let your brand get watered down overtime, stay focused and be consistent.

 Does your brand have consistency and clear messaging?
 When you start to get tired of your brand is when your prospects will start to notice it.
 Start strong in your messaging and then keep that momentum going to let your brand begin to speak for itself.

-Thinkdm2 is a digital marketing and branding agency that specializes in marketing strategies for b2b businesses.
+Thinkdm2 is a digital marketing and branding agency from New Jersey that specializes in marketing strategies for b2b businesses.
 To see if you're following key branding guidelines, view our blog post to learn how to develop your b2b brand essence.